joshhighet/multisocks/README.md

 # multisocks

-multisocks is a tool for running frameworks such as spiders or scanners against innfrastructure on the tor network (onion services).
+multisocks is a tool for running frameworks such as spiders or scanners against infrastructure (onion services) on the tor network.

 it can significantly cut-down load times for correctly scaled applications by doing the following